Car Insurance Quotes for People Who Need San Diego Auto Insurance

 If your vehicle is financed or leased, you’ll probably be required by the financing institution or car dealer to purchase collision and comprehensive insurance.
 These types of coverage will cover only the market value of the vehicle, not the amount you paid for it or the balance of what you owe.
 The value of new cars depreciates rapidly, so if your car is stolen or gets totaled, there will probably be a “gap” between your insurance coverage and the amount you still owe on the car.
 Gap insurance is a type of optional coverage you can buy that will cover this difference.
 Leased vehicles often include gap coverage as part of the lease payment, so if you lease your car, check your lease agreement or call your auto dealer.

-Each car insurance policy comes with a monthly premium.
+San Diego car insurance policies comes with a monthly premium.
 Whether there’s an accident or not, this is the fixed amount paid to the insurance company each month to maintain the policy.
 Depending on your insurance company and your specific policy, you may have the option of paying premiums monthly, quarterly, every six months, or once a year.

 Premiums vary according to several factors.
 Things that may affect the price of your premium include your age, your driving record, the age of your car, the types of coverage you choose, the coverage limits you select, where you live, how much you drive, and your credit score.